microsoft/fabricrealtimelab/modules/module05a.md

 ![Create Data Warehouse](../images/module05/createwarehouse.png)

-Name the warehouse *StocksDW* (or another name, if you prefer, but be sure to remember the names of your assets).
-Once created, you'll see the warehouse is largely empty.
+Name the warehouse *StocksDW*; once created, you'll see the warehouse is largely empty.
 Click *New SQL query* at the top of the window.
 We'll start building our schema in the next step:

 ![Empty Warehouse](../images/module05/emptywarehouse.png)